timmckague/timandvictoria/src/pages/blog/2019-02-07-learn-how-not-to-use-a-portuguese-door.md

 “What now?”

-Still nothing from our airbnb host.
+Still nothing from our Airbnb host.

 To distract myself, I go back and forth between staring at the lock, willing it to open and trying to find things to use to pick/open the lock.
 Not surprisingly, both approaches fail.